-Nowadays push notifications are among top customer communication channels, but businesses are concerned that such messages are not secure when it comes to private customer data.
-Primarily these concerns relate to companies in financial, banking, healthcare, wellness, and fitness industries.
+Nowadays push notifications are among the top customer communication channels, but businesses are concerned that such messages are not secure when it comes to private customer data.
+Primarily these concerns relate to companies in the financial, banking, healthcare, wellness, and fitness industries.
 They manage large volumes of sensitive data about their customers, and any loss of such data can have dire consequences.

 Here's how regular push notifications work:

-But when you add private customer data, like bank account statement, or customer's address, or doctor's appointment time, the message has to be encrypted.
+But when you add private customer data, like bank account statement, customer's address, or doctor's appointment time, the message has to be encrypted.
 Pushwoosh provides Secure Push Messaging, allowing for end-to-end encryption of messages containing sensitive private information.

-Here's how it works: customer's device generates a pair of encryption keys - a private key and a public key.
-The private key is stored securely on users device only, and the public key is sent to Pushwoosh.
+Here's how it works: a customer's device generates a pair of encryption keys - a private key and a public key.
+The private key is stored securely on the user's device only, and the public key is sent to Pushwoosh.
 A company creates a push via API or in Pushwoosh Control Panel.
-Pushwoosh does all the business logic, and encrypts the message content using the public key it acquired.
+Pushwoosh does all the business logic and encrypts the message content using the public key it acquired.
 From that point, it can be decrypted only with a private key on the user's device, so we send it to APNs and FCM for delivery.
 Then a device gets an encrypted message delivered by Apple or Google and decrypts it with its private key before showing it to the user.

 The Private Key, being in a single copy, never leaves the phone, and can't be intercepted by man-in-the-middle attacks.
 The Public Key makes way from the device to Pushwoosh and is used to encrypt the content, but can't be used to decrypt it back without the Private Key.